 "Knowledge of Higher Worlds - In this course we will examine the path developed by Rudolf Steiner in his book How to Know Higher Worlds.
 In this work Steiner gives exercises and meditation techniques that are designed to deepen, strengthen and ultimately open the human soul to an objective reality beyond the physical senses...." — Arcturus Rudolf Steiner Education Program [11-12-2011 http://www.arcturus.info/foundation.htm]

-The Waldorf belief system is built on the "esoteric" or "occult" wisdom produced through clairvoyance, chiefly by Rudolf Steiner. • The "esoteric history of the human being" is central to this wisdom — the universe centers on us and exists for us, according to Steiner's teachings. • "Spiritual science" is Anthroposophy; Steiner also called it occult science.
+[RR response: The Waldorf belief system is built on the "esoteric" or "occult" wisdom produced through clairvoyance, chiefly by Rudolf Steiner. • The "esoteric history of the human being" is central to this wisdom — the universe centers on us and exists for us, according to Steiner's teachings. • "Spiritual science" is Anthroposophy; Steiner also called it occult science.
 Today his followers often try to avoid the word "occult," using "esoteric" instead. • The "evolution of human consciousness" is the central narrative of Anthroposophy.
 We are evolving from a very dim spiritual awareness to an ultimate, divine awareness. • "Spiritual self-development" is the application of Anthroposophy to develop clairvoyance and rise to a higher level of evolution. • The "spiritual beings" referred to here are gods.
 Anthroposophy is polytheistic. • "Old Saturn," etc., are planetary stages of our evolution.
 We began in a stage called Old Saturn and we will evolve to a stage called Future Vulcan — and beyond. • In Waldorf belief, we lived on Atlantis before our present stage of Earthly existence. • The etheric, astral, and ego bodies are invisible bodies that incarnate during childhood (the ego body marking the transition to adulthood). • In Waldorf belief, each child has an individual destiny or karma.
-In addition to helping children incarnate their invisible bodies, Waldorf teachers try to help them with their karmas. • Art classes (like everything else at Waldorf schools) have spiritual purposes, such as touching on children's "sacred dreams." • The "spirit-soul" is the human spiritual identity consisting of who separate but united essences, the spirit and the soul.
+In addition to helping children incarnate their invisible bodies, Waldorf teachers try to help children with their karmas. • Art classes (like everything else at Waldorf schools) have spiritual purposes, such as touching on children's "sacred dreams." • The "spirit-soul" is the human spiritual identity consisting of who separate but united essences, the spirit and the soul.
 (We take one with us through all our incarnations while the other exists only in one incarnation.) • Our "threefold nature" is body, soul, and spirit.
-(Steiner also described us as fourfold beings, sevenfold beings, and ninefold beings.) • The "developmental stages of the child" are three stages at the end of which our three invisible bodies incarnate, one by one.
+(Steiner also described us as fourfold beings, sevenfold beings, and ninefold beings.) • The "developmental stages of the child" are three stages at the end of which our three invisible bodies incarnate, one by one.]

 “Esoteric Science - This course examines the esoteric history of the human being ...
 Students should leave the course with a basic understanding of the spiritual scientific approach to the evolution of human consciousness.
 In addition, we will examine tools to spiritual self-development as outlined by Rudolf Steiner ...
 The evolution of the earth and solar system in relationship to spiritual beings (Old Saturn, Sun, Moon, and Earth; stages of Earth evolution through Atlantis)....” — Center for Anthroposophy [http://www.centerforanthroposophy.org/programs/high-school-teacher-education/courses/second-year/foundation-courses/esoteric-science-hs-216/]